How to Properly Sanitize Office Desks and Shared Workspaces

 Investing in advanced sanitation methods not only improves workplace health but also provides long-term financial benefits.

-While modern disinfection technologies require an initial investment, they can reduce labor costs, minimize absenteeism, and enhance employee productivity.
+While modern sanitization technologies require an initial investment, they can reduce labor costs, minimize absenteeism, and enhance employee productivity.

 This section compares traditional and advanced cleaning methods, evaluating their economic impact and how improved hygiene contributes to efficiency and employee retention.